Selvy2004/History-of-our-church/README.md

 - **Interactive Maps**: Visual representations of historical events and locations.
 - **Articles and Essays**: In-depth articles on various aspects of Orthodox Church history.
 - **Light and Dark Mode**: User-friendly themes for different viewing preferences.
-- **Bookmark Feature**: Allows users to bookmark and easily navigate to their favorite sections of the website.
+- **Bookmark Feature**: Save and access your favorite sections easily.

 ## Technologies Used